 Aspall, Peronelle's Blush - Another sweet one and very different from Aspalls original dry cider, Personelle's blush has a mix of both apple and blackberry in order to help satisfy a sweeter palate.
 It has a good amount of acidity balance which compliments the softer fruit finish.

 As you can probably guess, the medium cider will lay somewhere in between a sweet and dry cider.
 This variety is often a classic favourite for most occasional cider drinkers as it's not too sweet like drinking fruit juice nor is it too dry and rather punchy like the more advanced cider drinker would prefer.
-A few of the medium ciders we have on offer include:

 Both Perry and Pear ciders are made from well you guessed it, pears.
 However the similarities between these two end pretty much there.
 Pear cider can be made with imported pear juice or concentrate and can something even include apple juice in them too.